bjornwein/vectrex-cart/README.md

 *NMI  |  -
 *IRQ  |  -

+## Software

+To build the ARM code you need an Cortex-M4F rust toolchain.
+See the Embedded Rust Book for installation instructions: https://rust-embedded.github.io/book/intro/tooling.html

+The main work is done by an interrupt routing that incidentally has just about good enough timing to handle the data.
+There should be a few cycles left outside to add more stuff later.

+The code is very far from idiomatic rust, but I didn't feel the need for safe abstractions for this little project.
+Suggestions on improvements are welcome.

+I chose to use Jeroen Domburg's *Extreme Multicart* protocol and multicart loader ROM, so there is a simple protocol implemented to pass data back

 ## References
 * STM32F407 Reference Manual - *ST Microelectronics* - https://www.st.com/content/ccc/resource/technical/document/reference_manual/3d/6d/5a/66/b4/99/40/d4/DM00031020.pdf/files/DM00031020.pdf/jcr:content/translations/en.DM00031020.pdf
 * STM32F407G-DISC1 User Manual - *ST Microelectronics* - https://www.st.com/content/ccc/resource/technical/document/user_manual/70/fe/4a/3f/e7/e1/4f/7d/DM00039084.pdf/files/DM00039084.pdf/jcr:content/translations/en.DM00039084.pdf